 The National Center for Housing and Child Welfare fully supports the youth voice.
 This means supporting the sophisticated policy requests youth suggest.
 Hence, we support The Fostering Stable Housing Opportunities(FSHO) Act of 2018 which was written by the Ohio Youth Advisory Board and introduced by Reps.
 Turner and Bass in the House and Sens.
 Grassley and Kaine in the Senate.
-This legislation guarantees a Housing Choice Voucher as a platform for independence through age 25 for every young person aging out of foster care who needs a housing subsidy to make ends meet.
-Reintroduction and passage of FSHO is a top priority for NCHCW when the 116th Congress reconvenes in January 2019.

 If you are interested in the intersection of housing and child welfare, you’ve come to the right place.
 But might we also recommend this excellent overview from CW360, the journal of University of Minnesota School of Social Work.